dig/roblox-lua-parallel/README.md

 -- Require parallel module
 local Parallel = require(Packages.Parallel)

--- Prepare a thread with a runnable function
+-- Prepare a thread with a runnable module script
--- This function will be executed in a new thread local preparedThread = Parallel.of(function(position: CFrame, size: Vector3) return workspace:GetPartBoundsInBox(position, size) end)
+-- See below for SpatialQuery.lua
+local preparedThread = Parallel.of(script.SpatialQuery)
   :withName("SpatialQueryWorker")
   :withActors(2)